-In addition to the context, the Scriptures cite at least two unquestioned examples of female leadership within the areas of government (Judges 4:4-5) and business (Proverbs 31:16).
+In addition to the context, the Scriptures cite at least three unquestioned examples of female leadership within the areas of government (Judges 4:4-5), business (Proverbs 31:16), and construction (1 Chronicles 7:24).
 (2) Therefore, we would be ill-advised in making any attempt to apply this verse to a governmental or workplace environment.
 Instead, it would be more appropriate to view this passage in terms of the responsibilities that exist among co-equal marriage partners.

 For instance, a man is tasked with the responsibility of ensuring that his marriage partner is loved, honored, and secure.
 He is accountable to ensure that the couple maintains a God-honoring relationship and he must take the lead in regard to meeting her needs within the relationship.
 This does not mean that he is free to make arbitrary decisions or act independently of his partner.
 However, it does mean that if an unpopular or difficult decision must be made, he must accept the responsibility for making it.

 A woman carries the responsibility to help and support her husband in recognition of the role that God has assigned to him.
 In fact, each partner carries an equal responsibility to acknowledge the other’s God-given abilities and voluntarily submit to one another in recognition of those qualities.
 As we’re told in the New Testament book of Ephesians, “Submit to one another out of reverence for Christ” (Ephesians 5:21).